 Contact Us for a Free Consultation (213) 542-0979

-Search of Homes in Drug Crime Cases
+Search of Homes

-Obviously, if it's your home that's involved and there's nobody else that lives there and there's drugs found there and there's a significant amount of drugs and they've got a drug crime investigation.
+If it's your home that's involved and there's nobody else that lives there and there's drugs found there and there's a significant amount of drugs and they've got a drug crime investigation.

-Then, you're going to be the one that gets pointed to and they're going to be prosecuting you assuming they can prove that you have illegal drugs and that they're your drugs.
+Then, you're going to be the one that gets pointed to, and they're going to be prosecuting you, assuming they can prove that you have illegal drugs and that they're your drugs.

 Search of Homes in California Drug Crime Cases